 - Keeping windows closed during nighttime when wildlife is most active (especially bears)

-- And dispose food properly to avoid attracting wild animals near your home.
+- And dispose of food properly to avoid attracting wild animals near your home.

 Mobile home parks typically have lower crime rates than other housing counterparts because they tend to have less traffic flow through them.
 Thus, they represent fewer opportunities for criminals to strike as opposed to apartment complexes which often have several entrances leading into them.